MoSalem149/feedback-app/README.md

 - **FeedbackStats.jsx**: Shows aggregate statistics like the total number of feedback entries and the average rating.
 - **RatingSelect.jsx**: Provides a rating selection component for users.
 - **Button.jsx**: A reusable button component.
+- **FeedbackContext.jsx**: Contain all global function and props in the app.
 - **feedbackApi.js**: Simulates an API response with local data.

 ## Usage